paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Section was enacted as part of the Water Resources Development Act of 1992, and not as part of the Water Resources Development Act of 1986 which comprises this chapter.

 #### Amendments
+2025—Subsec. (b).
+Pub.
+L. 118–272, § 1153(1), designated existing provisions as par.
+(1) and inserted heading, substituted “non-Federal public entities and private nonprofit entities” for “non-Federal public and private entities”, and added par.
+(2).

+Subsec. (c).
+Pub.
+L. 118–272, § 1153(2), added subsec. (c) and struck out former subsec. (c) which related to user fees.

+Subsec. (d).
+Pub.
+L. 118–272, § 1153(3), designated first sentence of existing provisions as par.
+(1), inserted heading, and substituted “non-Federal public entities, private nonprofit entities, and other private entities” for “non-Federal public and private entities” and designated second sentence of existing provisions as par.
+(2), inserted heading, and substituted “under this subsection” for “under this section”.

+Subsec. (e).
+Pub.
+L. 118–272, § 1153(4), added subsec. (e).

 2016—Subsecs. (c), (d).
 Pub.
 L. 114–322 added subsec. (c) and redesignated former subsec. (c) as (d).

 1996—Subsec. (c).
 Pub.
 L. 104–303 substituted “(8862)” for “(8662)”.